OLC-LOC-Bioinformatics/AzureStorage/docs/credentials.md

 - passphrase used to store your connection string in the system keyring (default is AzureStorage)
 - verbosity: set the logging level.
 Options are debug,info,warning,error,critical.
 Default is info

-#### Example command:
+#### Example commands:

 To store the account name `account_name` and your connection string in the system keyring

 `AzureCredentials store -a account_name`

-You will be prompted to enter your connection string by the script.
+NOTE: You will be prompted to enter your connection string by the script.
 Note that, as a security precaution, you will not see the text you entered.

+To store the account name `account_name` and your connection string in the system keyring using the passphrase `passphrase`

+`AzureCredentials store -a account_name -p passphrase`

+NOTE: You will be prompted to enter your connection string by the script.
+Note that, as a security precaution, you will not see the text you entered.

 #### Usage
 ```
-usage: AzureCredentials store [-h] -a ACCOUNT_NAME [-p PASSPHRASE]
+usage: AzureCredentials store [-h] -a ACCOUNT_NAME [-p PASSPHRASE] [-v VERBOSITY]
-                              [-v {debug,info,warning,error,critical}]

 Store or update Azure storage credentials in the system keyring